Explore this page to learn more about why we say what we say and do what we do at Mass.

 The Gospel and the Homily

 During the reading of the Gospel, we stand in attentive reverence to the Word of God.
-We believe that Christ "is present in His Word, since it is He Himself who speaks when the holy Scriptures are read in the church" (Constitution on the Sacred Liturgy, #7)
+We believe that Christ "is present in His Word, since it is He Himself who speaks when the holy Scriptures are read in the church"

 During the opening procession at Mass, the Book of the Gospels is held high as a sign of reverence.
-When the Gospel is complete the priest or Deacon will kiss the Book of the Gospels because Jesus is present in His Word.
+When the Gospel is complete the priest will kiss the Book of the Gospels because Jesus is present in His Word.

 In the homily, the priest follows the example of Christ on the road to Emmaus, explaining and interpreting the Scriptures.
 This interpretation can be theological, moral, biblical, or catechetical.
 It may also prepare us for or point us toward what is about to follow: the Liturgy of the Eucharist.
 The homily takes the Word of Christ and helps relate it to our lives.
 The Word of God must be broken open so it can be received and understood by all.